khirawdhi/zero-to-hero-threat-model/README.md

 ---

-## Security Architecture Decisions (Critical Thinking)
+## Security Architecture Decisions (Real-World Thinking)

-Real systems are about **tradeoffs**, not checklists.
+Security is about **tradeoffs**, not tools.

-This repo explores decisions like:
+This repository explores:

-* mTLS vs OAuth for service-to-service communication
+* mTLS vs OAuth for service-to-service trust
 * API Gateway vs direct service exposure
 * LLM as trusted vs untrusted component
 * Build-time vs runtime supply chain controls

-Security is not about tools
-It’s about **choosing the right model**
+The goal is not to apply controls.
+The goal is to **choose the right model**

 ---